samipope/SamiP-CodeProjects/ChatClient/ChatClientREADME.md

 In this application, users can join rooms and send messages, which are managed through a combination of JSON parsing and WebSocket communication.
 The backend, built with Java, handles concurrent connections efficiently using multithreading, illustrating robust handling of network protocols and concurrency.
 The frontend leverages HTML, CSS, and JavaScript, demonstrating a full-stack development approach.

 While developing this project, I was able to deepen my understanding of network programming, concurrency management, and real-time data handling.
 Working on this project taught me valuable lessons in managing complex communication protocols and enhancing user interactions through modern web technologies.

+## How to Run
+1. **Start the Server**:
+   - Execute `Main.java` to start the server.

+2. **Access the Chat Interface**:
+   - Open a web browser and navigate to `http://localhost:8080/chat.html`.

+3. **Connecting Multiple Clients**:
+   - To add another client, open a new browser window or a different browser (e.g.,   Chrome, Firefox) and access the same URL.
+   - You can also connect from different devices on the same network by using the host machine's IP address instead of `localhost`, e.g., `http://192.168.x.x:8080/chat.html`.